3 Model Data Use Agreements: A Practical GuideAmy O’Hara (Georgetown University)

 3.1.8 Thinking through the Analysis and Publication Process

 Considering the project goals and timeline, the researcher should assess how much time it will take to clean, harmonize, and link data—all necessary steps before conducting analyses or publishing results.
 Time required for each of these steps can depend on the past experiences of the researcher (or their institution) with a particular type of data.
 Researchers should allow ample time to prepare data for use after receipt, possibly in collaboration with the data provider.
 The researcher should also allocate time to prepare findings for release and identify disclosure avoidance techniques to protect against re-identification of the data subjects in project outputs.
-Data providers should be prepared to review outputs and be familiar with common disclosure avoidance protocols (see chapter 5).
+Data providers should be prepared to review outputs and be familiar with common disclosure avoidance protocols (see chapter on disclosure avoidance).

 3.1.9 Taking a Broad Interpretation of Data

 Data includes information directly from administrative databases on program participants or clients, regardless of the extent to which it is processed, linked, or contains identifiers.
 But data also refers to metadata about the system, files, and content as well as statistical information that will be published through the project, such as descriptive statistics, coefficients, or visualizations.
 A sound data use agreement covers all of these.
-See the concepts of safe data and safe outputs in section 3.1.1 on relating the DUA to the five safes framework.
+See the concepts of safe data and safe outputs in the previous section on relating the DUA to the five safes framework.

 3.2 Negotiating the Data Use Request